 Even if you are not the worker who will be operating the forklift you should still take training classes to understand how the heavy equipment operates.
 These classes might help you avoid an accident by knowing what to look for in erratic driving, improper loading, and speeding in the warehouse.

 Have you been injured in a construction accident involving a forklift or other heavy equipment?
-Call our Los Angeles construction accident lawyer to review your case.
+Call our knowledgeable and experienced lawyer to review your case.
 Call the office at 310-997-0904 to schedule a consultation.